 If the server has troubles managing the incoming request it can send back a Rest message (RST) instead of the Acknowledge message (ACK):

 The other message category is the Non-confirmable (NON) messages.
 These are messages that don’t require an Acknowledge by the server.
-They are unreliable messages or in other words messages that do not contain critical information that must be delivered to the server.
-To this category belongs messages that contain values read from sensors.
+Consequently, they are unreliable messages.
+In other words, these are messages that do not contain critical information to deliver to the server.
+For example, to this category belongs messages that contain values read from sensors.

 Even if these messages are unreliable, they have a unique ID.

 The CoAP Request/Response is the second layer in the abstraction layer.
-The request is sent using a Confirmable (CON) or Non-Confirmable (NON) message.
+The CoAP protocol sends the request using a Confirmable (CON) or Non-Confirmable (NON) message.
 There are several scenarios depending on if the server can answer immediately to the client request or the answer if not available:

 - If the server can answer immediately to the client request then if the request is carried using a Confirmable message (CON) then the server sends back to the client an Acknowledge message containing the response or the error code: